Skip to main content

 • evidence of relevant blood test results from an ‘Identified Validated Sample’ (IVS)

-If you do not have either of these, you must attend Occupational Health for IVS bloods.
+If you don't have either, you must attend Occupational Health for IVS blood tests.

-You will need to bring a passport or driver's licence for identification.
-This is so that the blood sample can get validated.
-The identification document is photocopied and signed by the clinician taking the blood.
-Your recruitment contact will advise you if your role requires EPP clearance.
-If it does, you will not be certified fit for the job, until the blood test results are available
+Your recruitment contact will tell you if your role needs EPP clearance.
+If it does, you cannot be certified fit for the job until your blood test results are available.

 Related content